jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

 ### Apply existing patches

 Currently the `meta-bbb/recipes-kernel/linux/linux-stable_4.2.bb` recipe has a number of patches that I've included to add support for *spidev*, *i2c*, *uart4* and a few touchscreens.
 These are all completely optional and you probably want your own patches instead.

-You can use *git* to apply these same patches to the Linux source repository.
+Whatever patches you decide to use when building with *Yocto*, you can use *git* to apply these same patches to the Linux source repository outside of *Yocto*.

 I usually start by creating a working branch